quadraturerules/quadraturerules/README.md

 python build.py python
 ```

-and to rust library, you can run:
+and to build the rust library, you can run:

 ```bash
 cd library